skip to content

 If you’d like to be considered for the Women in Computer Science programme, for female and non-binary students in Year 12, please see this page.

-You can find the topics of the seminars below:
+You can find the topics of the seminars below (due to be updated in December 2025):